inofix/lifebase-meter/README.md

 just to see whether it would work there, and it immediately just did.
-Over the last year I was asked to do workshops with children on that basis and as it is probably easier to start with Arduino, I think we'll just stay with this solution:
+Over the last year I was asked to do workshops with children on that basis and as it is probably easier to start such a thing with Arduino (and last but not least there is the arduino-cli[15](#15)), I think we'll just stay with this solution:

   * Install the Arduino IDE